We live in a small world. So, it’s no wonder that people like to shift base from place to place once in a while.

 We are painfully aware of the effect of the COVID-19 pandemic, on not only our own countries but the entire world.
 We are presently taking the position that recovery will come and that in course, everything will return to some semblance of normal.

-Parts of Latin America have been hit particularly hard.
+Most of Latin America has been hit particularly hard.
 We will update this article from time to time as we recover from this and the fallout becomes clearer.

-Uruguay has fared better than most, much of which can be attributed to acting quickly and decisively, being well prepared, and a population that observed the rules put in place.
+At first, Uruguay was the envy of the western world as it fared far better than most, much of which can be attributed to acting quickly, decisively, being well prepared, and a population that observed the rules put in place.

-A well established, funded and coordinated health care system has contributed to Uruguay’s success.
+A well established, funded and coordinated health care system had contributed to Uruguay’s early success.
 Compared to other countries in Latin America, The Uruguayan government spends almost double the percentage of their budget on healthcare, There are twice as many doctors per capita than in most of Latin America, and free healthcare is provided to the most vulnerable.
+This has helped in the latest recovery as their vaccine rollout is now one of the best in the region.

 Uruguay is a thriving nation, and despite a tumultuous political past, it now boasts of a stable governance system.
 The country has quality healthcare, is affordable, and, best of all, has high internet speeds!